Flu - treatment

 The flu vaccine reduces the risk of catching flu and spreading it to others.

 You should get the flu vaccine every year to lower your risk of getting the flu virus.
+This is because the type of types of flu viruses that are circulating every year are different.

 How to avoid spreading the flu